 My research is focused on the field of Artificial Intelligence.
-Currently, I am very interested in: advanced machine learning over Big Data; ubiquitous computing and ambient intelligence; agent based social simulations; and, specially, the interaction among these fields to improve our quality life.
+Currently, I am very interested in: machine learning and deep learning; intelligent environments and ambient intelligence; agent based social simulations and multi-agent systems; and, specially, the interaction among these fields to improve our quality life.
 I take pleasure in using these technologies to solve interesting, complex, interdisciplinary, and difficult problems where the traditional computation techniques are not effective.

 During my Ph.D. studies, I worked extensively on the analysis, design, and development of interaction methods among agents into an artificial society.
 The importance of multi-agent systems is that these systems may be used to implement a great variety of complex systems such as cloud computing, the Semantic Web, ambient intelligence, or social simulations.

 - European Ph.D.
 Degree in Computer Science.
 University of Murcia.
 2011.
 (Extraordinary PhD Award in 2012).
 Title of the doctoral thesis: “Study And Development Of Methods And Tools For Testing, Validation And Verification Of Multi-Agent Systems.”

 - M.Phil.
 Degree in Information Technologies and Advanced Telematic.
 University of Murcia.
 2007.
 (Quality award, Ref: MCD2006-00419) Title of thesis: “A platform for data mining in imperfect environments”.